odyshewroman/AndroidTVRemoteControl/README.md

 Import AndroidTVRemoteControl module and start to use AndroidTVRemoteControl

 ### Cocoapods
-To install CurvedTextView with CocoaPods, add the following lines to your `Podfile`:
+To install AndroidTVRemoteControl with CocoaPods, add the following lines to your `Podfile`:

 ```ruby
 pod "AndroidTVRemoteControl"